 For the next 50 years The Martha was to experience a number of changes in ownership.
 For a period of time the facility was used to house actors and actresses appearing at the Barter Theatre across the street.
 Patricia Neal, Ernest Borgnine, and Ned Beatty are but a few of the prominent actors who began their career here… all of whom have later returned to visit The Martha.
 The Barter Theatre is today known as the longest-running professional resident theatre in America.

-In 1995, The Martha Washington Inn joined The Camberley Collection of fine historic properties.
+In 1995, The Martha Washington Hotel joined The Camberley Collection of fine historic properties.
 Sensitive to their role as stewards of a long and enduring legacy, Camberley maintains the inn’s strong ties with the Barter Theatre and the community of Abingdon.
-Today The Martha Washington Inn stands as gateway to the past, providing those modern amenities expected by today’s traveler amid the genteel elegance of period antiques and furnishings.
+Today The Martha Washington Hotel & Spa stands as gateway to the past, providing those modern amenities expected by today’s traveler amid the genteel elegance of period antiques and furnishings.